-From Seattle park restoration projects to trash collection via kayaks, our team volunteered to help Forterra and Puget Soundkeeper Alliance keep our city green and clean in 2016.
-Some of our stores were also the designated pickup locations for Seattle Tilth's amazing CSA program.
+From Seattle park restoration projects to trash collection in local lakes via kayaks, our team volunteered to help Forterra and Puget Soundkeeper Alliance keep our city green and clean in 2017.
+Some of our stores were also the designated pickup locations for Seattle Tilth's amazing local farm CSA program.

-Beyond small donations to neighborhood organizations, we also donated \$13,049 of food in 2016 - that's nearly 2,175 sandwiches.
-Part of our "Unofficial Sandwich Partner Program," these meals were sent to some of our favorite nonprofit partners, including Seattle Tilth, Forterra, PCC Farmland Trust, Northwest SEED and Sustainability Ambassadors to name a few.
+Beyond small donations to neighborhood organizations, we also donated \$30,794 of food in 2017 - that's nearly

+2,708 sandwiches.
+As part of our "Unofficial Sandwich Partner Program," these meals were sent to some of our favorite nonprofit partners, including Seattle Tilth, Forterra, PCC Farmland Trust, Northwest SEED and Sustainability Ambassadors to name a few.

 We give exclusively to organizations working on the sustainable food system and environmental causes.
 We have tremendous admiration for the wide-range of work that all of our nonprofit partners do in our communities and nearby wild lands and waters.

+In March 2017, cofounders Ben Friedman and Brad Gillis spoke at SXSW in Austin, TX on the topic of How the Slow Food Movement is Changing Fast Food.

-It's been an amazing 2016 and we can't wait to see what the next year will bring as we begin to expand into the Bay Area and our sustainable sandwich community continues to grow!
+It's been an amazing 2017 and we can't wait to see what the next year will bring as we continue to refine our sourcing guidelines and work to establish thought leadership on the food service side of the slow food movement.